iPaper/ipaper.github.io/pages/display-javascript-api--quick-start.md

 (function(i,P,a,p,e,r){if(i.getElementById(a=a+'-'+e))return;
 r=i.querySelector(P).parentNode.appendChild(i.createElement(P));
 r.id=a;r.async=1;r.src=p+'/'+e+'.js'})
-(document,'script','ipaper-display-api','//display.ipaper.io/api/v1','<YourApiKey>');
+(document,'script','ipaper-display-api','//display.ipaper.io/api/v1','<ApiSecret>');
 </script>
 <!-- End of Async iPaper Display API script -->
 ```

-{% include note.html content="`<YourApiKey>` in the snippet above will be substituted with partner and license-dependent configurations and be automatically populated, when you retrieve the API script from the admin." %}
+{% include note.html content="`<ApiSecret>` in the snippet above will be substituted with partner and license-dependent configurations and be automatically populated, when you retrieve the API script from the admin." %}